spandit812/docker-commands/docker-compose/example1.md

 1. In this we are creating image from Dockerfile , which will be created from compose.yml file using build: .
 2. docker compose up -d --> This command will only create & run the container which will use image(panditisbusy:latest) created.
-3. There will not be service created using docker compose up
+3. There will not be service created using docker compose up as we create docker service create ....

 ---
 <pre>